joan2937/pigpio/README.md

 # pigpio
-pigpio is a C library for the Raspberry which allows control of the general purpose input outputs (gpios).
+pigpio is a C library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).

 Features

-    sampling and time-stamping of gpios 0-31 between 100,000 and 1,000,000 times per second.
+    sampling and time-stamping of GPIO 0-31 between 100,000 and 1,000,000 times per second.

-    provision of PWM on any number of the user gpios simultaneously.
+    provision of PWM on any number of the user GPIO simultaneously.

-    provision of servo pulses on any number of the user gpios simultaneously.
+    provision of servo pulses on any number of the user GPIO simultaneously.

-    callbacks when any of gpios 0-31 change state (callbacks receive the time of the event accurate to a few microseconds).
+    callbacks when any of GPIO 0-31 change state (callbacks receive the time of the event accurate to a few microseconds).

-    notifications via pipe when any of gpios 0-31 change state.
+    notifications via pipe when any of GPIO 0-31 change state.

     callbacks at timed intervals.

-    reading/writing all of the gpios in a bank (0-31, 32-53) as a single operation.
+    reading/writing all of the GPIO in a bank (0-31, 32-53) as a single operation.

-    individually setting gpio modes, reading and writing.
+    individually setting GPIO modes, reading and writing.

     socket and pipe interfaces for the bulk of the functionality in addition to the underlying C library calls.

-    the construction of arbitrary waveforms to give precise timing of output gpio level changes (accurate to a few microseconds).
+    the construction of arbitrary waveforms to give precise timing of output GPIO level changes (accurate to a few microseconds).

-    software serial links using any user gpio.
+    software serial links, I2C, and SPI using any user GPIO.

-    rudimentary permission control through the socket and pipe interfaces so users can be prevented from "updating" inappropriate gpios.
+    rudimentary permission control through the socket and pipe interfaces so users can be prevented from "updating" inappropriate GPIO.

     creating and running scripts on the pigpio daemon.